-Complaint system
+Complaints Handling System

-The Licensee shall establish an efficient and easy-to-use system to promptly receive process and respond to complaints, claims or suggestions by the licensed telecomunication operators on its Network Services infrastructure.
+The Licensee shall establish an efficient and easy-to-use system to promptly receive process and respond to complaints, claims or suggestions by the licensed telecommunication operators on its Network Services infrastructure.

 The Licensee shall make all reasonable efforts to resolve licensed telecommunication operators’ complaints or disputes without delay and without recourse to the Authority.